Annulata/ridehailing_yellow_taxi/README.md

 # Executive Summary: Why Are Rides Being Cancelled?

-## Business Problem

-The primary objective of this analysis was to understand what is preventing rides from being successfully fulfilled and identify opportunities to improve the fulfillment rate.

 ## What We Found

 Our analysis shows that ride cancellations are not primarily driven by customer behavior or driver preferences.
 Instead, the underlying issue is a **supply-demand imbalance**, especially during peak commuting hours.

 When cancellation trends were analyzed across different times of the day, a clear pattern emerged:

-- Ride cancellations peak during office commute hours.
+- Ride cancellations peak during office commute hours ( 7 AM to 9 AM ).
 - Cancellations increase sharply again after 7 PM.
-- These periods coincide with the highest demand for rides.

 To understand what was causing these cancellations, we examined the cancellation reasons.